 So, Should You Take the Step to Adopt an ESA?

 Now that you understand the qualifications to get an ESA, you can assess yourself first and see whether you suffer from any of the medical disorders we have listed above.
-If you do, you’ll be happy you decided to welcome a new comforting friend in your family.
+Even if you do, you’ll be happy you decided to welcome a new comforting friend in your family.

 For so many years, dogs have been considered man’s best friend because of their loyalty, unmatched companionship, and close relations that they have been able to create with humans.
 For this reason, when thinking of adopting an Emotional Support Animal, many people incline towards dogs.
 It is a natural reflex, yes, but this does not mean that other animals cannot be part of your support system.